Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Risks of AI Scientists

-\subsection{External Tools}

-During the process of executing tasks, the tool module equips agents with a set of valuable tools (e.g., a cheminformatics toolkit, RDKit).
-These tools empower the agents with enhanced capabilities, enabling them to tackle tasks more effectively.
-However, these tools also bring forth certain vulnerabilities.

-\textbf{Deficient Oversight in Tool Usage:} Lack of efficient supervision over how agents use tools can lead to potentially harmful situations.
-For instance, incorrect selection or misuse of tools can trigger hazardous reactions – even explosions.
-Agents may not be fully aware of the risks associated with the tools they use, especially in such specialized scientific tasks.
-Thus, it's crucial to enhance safeguards by learning from real-world tool usage~\citep{openai2023safety}.
+\textbf{Deficient Oversight in Tool Usage:} A lack of efficient supervision over how agents use tools can lead to potentially harmful situations.
+For instance, incorrect selection or misuse of tools can trigger hazardous reactions, including explosions.
+Agents may not be fully aware of the risks associated with the tools they use, \march{as the tools may function as black boxes to the agents}.
+This is especially true in specialized scientific tasks, \march{where the results of tool usage might be unpredicted and unsafe}.
+Thus, it is crucial to enhance safeguards by learning from real-world tool usage.

+\textbf{Lack of Regulations on Human-Agent Interactions for Actions:} \march{Strengthening regulations on human-agent interactions is crucial as the rising use of agents in scientific discovery highlights the urgent need for ethical guidelines, particularly in sensitive domains like genetics.
+Despite this, the development of such regulatory frameworks is still at an early stage, as indicated by ~\cite{McConnell2019EthicsValues}.
+Moreover, the propensity of LLMs to amplify and misinterpret human intentions adds another layer of complexity.
+Given the decoding mechanisms of LLMs, their limitations in hallucination can lead to the generation of content that presents non-existent counterfactuals, potentially misleading humans.}

+\subsubsection{External Tools}

+\oct{During task execution, AI scientists interact with various external software and hardware tools (e.g., robotic arms, chemical analysis software, or molecular design toolkits like RDKit) to accomplish their objectives.
+While these tools extend the capabilities of AI scientists from planning to physical execution, they also introduce potential risks when misused.
+For instance, an AI scientist might issue incorrect commands to a robotic arm controller handling chemical substances, potentially leading to hazardous spills or reactions.
+The challenge lies not in the tools themselves but in the AI scientist's ability to appropriately utilize these specialized external interfaces and anticipate their real-world consequences.}

-\subsection{Memory and Knowledge Module}
+\subsubsection{Memory and Knowledge Module}

 LLMs' knowledge can become muddled in practice, much like human memory lapses.
-The memory and knowledge module tries to mitigate this issue, leveraging external databases for knowledge retrieval and integration.
+The memory and knowledge module attempts to mitigate this issue by leveraging external databases for knowledge retrieval and integration.
 However, several challenges persist:

 \textbf{Limitations in Domain-Specific Safety Knowledge:} Agents' knowledge shortfalls in specialties like biotechnology or nuclear engineering can lead to safety-critical reasoning lapses.
-For instance, an agent for nuclear reactor design might overlook risks like radiation leaks or meltdowns \citep{paredes2021importance}, and an agent for compound synthesis may fail to assess toxicity, stability, or environmental impacts \citep{arabi2021artificial}.
+For instance, an agent for nuclear reactor design might overlook risks like radiation leaks or meltdowns, while an agent involved in compound synthesis may fail to assess toxicity, stability, or environmental impacts \cite{arabi2021artificial}.